finos/common-domain-model/documentation/source/contribution.rst

   - Documentation adjustment, if necessary
   - Release notes
   - Any other additional materials or documentation that may help with the review and approval process

+.. note:: A contribution should be a whole `releasable unit <#what-is-a-releasable-unit>`_ and its size calibrated in accordance with the CDM's `agile development approach <#agile-development-approach>`_.

 Contributing using Rosetta
 """"""""""""""""""""""""""

 Once the model changes have been completed, use Rosetta to submit changes for review, referring to the `Rosetta Workspace Contribution Guide <https://docs.rosetta-technology.io/rosetta/rosetta-products/0-welcome-to-rosetta#contribute-workspace-changes>`_ and specifying a meaningful title and description.

-.. note:: All contributions are submitted as candidate changes to be incorprated under `the CDM licence <https://portal.cdm.rosetta-technology.io/#/terms-isda>`_
+.. note:: All contributions are submitted as candidate changes to be incorprated under `the CDM licence <https://portal.cdm.rosetta-technology.io/#/terms-isda>`_.

 The CDM is hosted in GitHub.
-Any changes contributed through Rosetta are submitted as a "Pull Request" on a one-off CDM branch and will invoke a build process to compile and run all CDM unit tests and regression tests.
+Any changes contributed through Rosetta are submitted as a *Pull Request* on a one-off CDM branch.
+This pull request will invoke a build process to compile and run all CDM unit tests and regression tests.
+Given the alignment:

+ 1 pull request = 1 contribution = 1 releasable unit = 1 user story,

+we recommend labelling the pull request with the user story label, i.e. "STORY-XYZ: ..." to facilitate its tracking.

 .. note:: It is not yet possible to use Rosetta to contribute updated test expectations, documentation, release notes or new sample data, so these must be provided to the CDM Maintainers via Slack or email.